Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Background and Preliminaries

 \section{Background and Preliminaries}

-In this section, we describe the Wasserstein barycenter problem, which involves all Wasserstein distances from one to many distributions. \begin{definition}[Wasserstein distance] Let $\mathcal{X}$ and $\mathcal{Y}$ be arbitrary spaces equipped with a ground cost $c(x,y)=d(x,y)^{p}$.
-Given two continuous probability distributions $\mu(x)$ and $\nu(y)$, for $p\in[1,\infty)$, the Wasserstein distance between $\mu$ and $\nu$ is defined as follows \cite{villani2008}:
+In this section, we describe the Wasserstein barycenter problem, which involves all Wasserstein distances from one to many distributions. \begin{definition}[Wasserstein distance] Let $\mathcal{X}$ and $\mathcal{Y}$ be arbitrary spaces equipped with a ground cost $c(x,y)=d(x,y)^{p}$~($d(\cdot,\cdot)$ is a distance).
+Given two continuous probability distributions $\mu(x)$ and $\nu(y)$, for $p\in[1,\infty)$, the Wasserstein distance between $\mu$ and $\nu$ is defined as follows \citep{villani2008}: